badd-labs/badd-labs/lab1/web3py.md

-To efficiently interact with the Ethereum node on your own computer, for example, retrieve blocks and transactions, you can use Web3 to do that.
+To efficiently retrieve the information stored in your Ethereum node, such as blocks and transactions, you can use Web3 to do that.

 1. Install python3
 ```bash